A7F/aca-kmeans/output/README.md

 runs-exp3: a comparison with serial Python and serial C++ varying the number of points but with fixed number of clusters.
 Iterations are capped in cpp code according to those needed in Python to make a fair comparison

-runs-exp4: rasha and Luca running serial code c++ and with fixed number of points but varying the clusters.
+runs-exp4: running serial code c++ and with fixed number of points but varying the clusters.
 We notice an increase in the average kmeans time to complete a single iteration, as expected.

 runs-exp5: serial cpp code, we fix the number of clusters and we vary the number of points.
 Goal is to see if there are any